kbsezginel/kbsezginel.github.io/_pages/cv.md

 ### Senior Data Scientist | Jan 2020
 Othot Inc. Pittsburgh, PA<br>
 - Develop data science and machine learning solutions using Python
+- Build, validate, and troubleshoot data science models using internal tools and metrics and performed individual research on several modeling problems
+- Communicate data science results and insights to other Othot team members and our customers
+- Review new customer data to identify significant changes or issues in the data or predictions
+- Perform stringent data checks to identify and address inconsistent data issues and leak variables
-- Design, implement and maintain new features in the data science engine for use by the platform
+- Collaborate in designing and improving the functionalities of internal tools and the Othot platform
 - Automate data science activities and apply best software practices

 ### Computational Engineering Fellow | Jan 2019 – May 2019